DISCOVER LOS ANGELES

 Whatever is on your itinerary, the UCLA Meyer and Renee Luskin Conference Center is a great home base for exploring all that Southern California has to offer.

 Just a ten minute walk from the Luskin Conference Center and its Westwood accommodations, this charming community enclave serves as the university’s unofficial college town.
 A destination for shopping and dining, it also holds a prominent place in film history, with its vintage landmark theaters that still host movie premieres today.
 Westwood Village also offers everyday conveniences for those visiting the UCLA Ronald Reagan Medical Center.

 Downtown Los Angeles is home to a rich history, displayed in magnificent buildings like Union Station, as well as stunning contemporary attractions like the Walt Disney Concert Hall designed by architect Frank Gehry.
 Visitors to this area can easily enjoy a variety of cultural experiences in a single day, simply by walking between the close-knit neighborhoods, including Chinatown and Little Tokyo.
 After a day of exploring, the Luskin Conference Center’s on-campus hotel is a great place to stay at UCLA.

-The picturesque Southern California beach cities of Los Angeles are close by the Luskin Conference Center.
-The Los Angeles coastline is home to many iconic attractions, including the Santa Monica Pier, colorful Venice Beach Promenade, Muscle Beach and more.
-Visitors to this area can enjoy fresh seafood, innovative California cuisine and a variety of outdoor activities such as biking, hiking and surfing — perfect ways to take advantage of Southern California’s mild and sunny climate.
+Santa Monica and several other picturesque Southern California beach cities of L.A. are close by to the Luskin Conference Center!
+Santa Monica is home to many attractions, including the Santa Monica Pier, Third Street Promenade and the Santa Monica Place shopping mall.
+Visitors to Santa Monica can enjoy fresh seafood, innovative California cuisine and a variety of outdoor activities, such as biking, hiking and surfing — perfect ways to take advantage of Southern California’s mild and sunny climate.